-A limited number of employment-based immigrant visas (“green cards”) are available each year, and they are divided between several preference categories.
-The Immigration And Nationality Act sets a worldwide level at 140,000 for annual employment-based preference immigrants.
+There are a limited number of employment-based immigrant visas (“green cards”) available each year, and they are divided between several preference categories.
+The Immigration and Nationality Act sets a worldwide level at 140,000 for annual employment-based preference immigrants.
 Each country can receive no more than 7% of the total annual family-sponsored and employment-based preference limits, i.e. 25,620.

 What to Expect

 Movement in the cutoff dates is unpredictable.
 The dates move forward, backward, and can stay the same from month-to-month based on demand and processing speed.

 The Visa Bulletin is published in the middle of each month and is available on the U.S. Department of State’s website.
 The Department of State also publishes a recording of visa final action dates around the 10th of each month for the following months.
 Call (202)-485-7699 to access this month's recording.

 Read last month's bulletin here.

 This blog post does not serve as legal advice and does not establish any client-attorney privilege.
 Do not take any action based on the information contained in this post without consulting a qualified immigration attorney.
 If you have any questions, please do not hesitate to contact our legal team directly.